Gibberlings3/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 ### Rings

 #### Ring of Gaxx
-- Improved Haste will now last for 1 turn instead of 10 seconds
+- Improved Haste will now last for 5 rounds instead of 10 seconds

 #### Ring of Spell Turning
 - Now casts Spell Turning instead of Minor Spell Turning